 The many and varied services available over the Internet are no better illustrated than the recent Australian launches of 'catch up' TV, such as iView and SBS On Demand as well as streaming services, such as Netflix, Stan, Fetch and Presto.
-Netflix, as an example, suggests that the required bandwidth for its highest definition product, Ultra HD quality TV, is a recommended 25 Mbps, per stream.
 Given the likelihood that multiple Internet sessions may be active in a given household, this indicates that there will be increasing usage of bandwidth.

 The following diagram illustrates the potential adoption of online products and services.
-For example, online video has been forecast to have over 80% population penetration by 2019.
-12
+For example, online video has been forecast to have over 80% population penetration by 2019.10